ekeshwarj5/FoodDeliveryApp/Readme.md

 - Diff.
 Algo. :- It finds the difference between the previous virtual DOM and the updated virtual DOM.

 (2). useEffect() ->

+# Monolith and Microservice architecture:-

+-
+# Conditional Rendering
+- Rendering based on the conditions.

+# Shimmer UI

+- Loading a fake page until we get a live data from the API.